Din37r/CyberishLightsModByDin37r/README.md

 Cyberish Lights by Din37r
 ---
-This is the main branch for Minecraft Forge 1.20.1
+This is the branch for Minecraft NeoForge 1.21.1

 Modrinth Page > https://modrinth.com/mod/cyberish-lights